authgear/authgear-server/docs/specs/app2app.md

     - `app2app_client_id`: the authenticating client id.
     - `jwt`: a jwt with a challenge token obtained from the `/oauth2/challenge` api, signed with the private key binded with the provided refresh token (using the `device_key` parameter during authentication).
     - `app2app_redirect_uri`: the redirect uri used to return the result used by the app.
 The server is reponsible to check the provided uri is in the whitelist of at least one of the configured client redirect uri.
   - The server will verify the signature, and generates a new authorization code associated with the provided `app2app_client_id`.
-The client can then use this code to perform code exchange with `grant_type=authentication_code` and obtain a new set of refresh token and access tokens.
+The client can then use this code to perform code exchange with `grant_type=authorization_code` and obtain a new set of refresh token and access tokens.

 ### Android